Nanotopography controls cell cycle changes involved with skeletal stem cell self-renewal and multipotency [Tombstone Record]

 Collection description

-We present data showing that individual skeletal stem cell populations respond to nanoscale topography differently, and that seeding protocols can be optimised to enhance self-renewal allowing nanotopography to be used as a tool for the study of multipotency.
+This Record is a digital tombstone.
+The data files associated with this record were not deposited by the researcher and so cannot be made available.
+This record has been left as a tombstone.
+We presented data showed that individual skeletal stem cell populations responded to nanoscale topography differently, and that seeding protocols could be optimised to enhance self-renewal allowing nanotopography to be used as a tool for the study of multipotency.
 Biochemical, transcriptomic and metabolomic protocols were used to investigate roles for mitogen activated protein kinases as a self-renewal / differentiation control switch and implicate control of cell cycle as being critical for maintenance of multipotency in prolonged culture.
-This has clear implications for production of large-numbers of high quality skeletal stem cells in vitro.
+This had clear implications for production of large-numbers of high quality skeletal stem cells in vitro.

 Funding: